steves-underwater-paradise/stevesrealisticsleep/README.md

 - Q: Can you still avoid rain/thunder by sleeping?
 A: Yes.
 After sleeping until dawn the weather will become clear.
 I might make this configurable in the future, let me know if you want this.

-- Q: Does this mod speed up the block entities in loaded chunks like furnaces?
+- Q: Does this mod speed up things like furnaces, redstone, and the raid timer?
 A: Yes!

 ## License